2394425147/FactorioDiscordProximityAudio/README.md

 - If you're joining, set the IP and PORT to your host's address.
 Once you're authorized on Discord, Discord users in the same voice channel that's also in the Factorio multiplayer game will have their volume affected.

+> [!WARNING]
+> This project uses RPC features that are **invite-only**.
+> If you're using a custom Discord developer application, remember to invite your friends as app testers.

 ## Building Help

+### Missing DiscordIPC Reference

 This project has a reference to a modified version of [DiscordIPC](https://github.com/dcdeepesh/DiscordIPC).
 To fix this, clone the DiscordIPC project in the same folder as this project's .sln file.

 ```